BIO: Matthew Burston was born in Perth (WA) and began playing basketball as a junior with the Perry Lakes basketball program.

 The Dragons’ season began slowly, with losses to Cairns and Townsville and a 2-2 record.
 However, an eight-game winning streak followed, only interrupted by Groves suffering an injury, leading to his release.
 Despite Groves’ departure, the Dragons continued their momentum and reached 16-4.
 During this time, Donta Smith joined the roster after his release from China.
 Known for his time with the Atlanta Hawks, Smith started slowly but soon found his stride, bolstering the Dragons’ lineup and helping them finish the regular season atop the ladder with a 22-8 record.

 Mark Worthington led the Dragons in both scoring and rebounding (16.9 points, 7.1 rebounds, 2.6 assists, and 1.3 steals), with Smith (15 points, 5.2 rebounds, 3.6 assists, and 1.1 steals) close behind.
 Burston contributed significantly, averaging 8.4 points, 6.2 rebounds, and 1.0 assists.
-Ahead of the playoffs, Adam Gibson earned Best Defensive Player, and Joe Ingles took home Rookie of the Year honors.
+Ahead of the playoffs, Adam Gibson earned Best Defensive Player, and Joe Ingles took home Rookie of the Year honours.
 The Dragons’ first-place finish earned them a bye in the opening playoff round, and they met Townsville in the semifinals.
 The Dragons defeated the Crocs in both home games, setting up an all-Melbourne Grand Final against the Melbourne Tigers.

 Game one saw the Dragons down the Tigers 93-81, holding Melbourne to only 36 points in the second half.
 Worthington led with 23 points, while Anstey contributed 21 points and 9 rebounds for Melbourne.
 In game two, the Tigers responded, overcoming a 14-point deficit to edge out the Dragons 88-83.
 David Barlow (26 points) and Anstey (21 points, 9 rebounds) were standouts for the Tigers, while Smith led the Dragons with 18 points.